 Uganda is and remains one of the Safest Countries in Africa for Tourists to Visit:

-How to avoid being kidnapped while on a Safari in Uganda: We had one incident, the unfortunate Kidnapping of an American Tourist and her Driver.
-That incident has sparked a review of all things related to keeping Tourists safe.
-As an American, I feel safer in Uganda than I would in other parts of the world, including in the USA.
+To avoid being kidnapped while on a Safari in Uganda: We had one incident in Uganda.
+The unfortunate Kidnapping of an American Tourist and her Driver.
+That incident has sparked a review of everything related to keeping Tourists safe.
+As an American, I feel safer in Uganda than in other parts of the world, including the USA.